Bill Blair: Political career

+42nd Parliament

-On October 19, 2015, Blair was elected in the Scarborough Southwest riding.
+On October 19, 2015, Blair was elected to the 42nd Canadian Parliament in the Scarborough Southwest riding.
 On January 28, 2017, Blair was named parliamentary secretary to the minister of justice.
 In January 2016, Blair was named as the head of the federal-provincial task force tasked with creating a plan for the legalization of cannabis in Canada.
 On September 19, 2017, Blair assumed the role of parliamentary secretary to the minister of health.

-In cabinet

 Blair has held a number of roles working with the Department of Public Safety and Emergency Preparedness.

 On July 18, 2018, Blair joined Cabinet when he was appointed Minister of Border Security and Organized Crime Reduction.

+43rd Parliament

-He was made Minister of Public Safety and Emergency Preparedness on November 20, 2019.
+Blair was made Minister of Public Safety and Emergency Preparedness on November 20, 2019, soon after his re-election to the 43rd Canadian Parliament.
 In his role he oversaw the closure of the border between Canada and the United States during the COVID-19 pandemic.

+44th Parliament

-Blair became President of the Privy Council on October 26, 2021, and dropped public safety from his portfolio, becoming Minister of Emergency Preparedness.
-In November 2021, Blair oversaw the Royal Canadian Air Force's operations to help those in the Pacific coast of British Columbia amidst torrential rains that caused landslides and floods.
-Blair played a key role in the federal government's response the Canada convoy protest, where the Emergencies Act was invoked.
+Blair became President of the Privy Council on October 26, 2021, and dropped public safety from his portfolio, becoming Minister of Emergency Preparedness, soon after his re-election to the 44th Canadian Parliament.
+In November 2021, Blair oversaw the Canadian Armed Forces' operation to help those in the Pacific coast of British Columbia amidst torrential rains that caused landslides and floods.
+Blair played a key role in the federal government's response to the Canada convoy protest, where the Emergencies Act was invoked.
 In September 2022, Blair coordinated the federal response to Hurricane Fiona.

+During a cabinet shuffle in July 2023, he was made Minister of National Defence.
+Blair continued to hold that role under new Liberal leader Mark Carney's 30th Canadian Ministry.

+45th Parliament

+Blair was reelected in the 2025 Canadian federal election and was removed from cabinet in the subsequent cabinet shuffle.
+Blair has been reportedly suggested to replace Ralph Goodale as Canadian High Commissioner to the United Kingdom.